mitmath/1806/README.md

 * If A has rank n, there is a unique solution.
 * If A has rank less than n, then there is either (a) no solution or (b) infinitely many solutions!

 Geometrically, the second scenario happens when the equations define parallel lines that (a) never intersect or (b) are the same line.
-This is the row picture.
-In the column picture, b is in the column space
+This is the row picture of Ax = b.

 To solve Ax = b, we combine equations to eliminate unknowns.
 This is elimination: elementary row operations on A and b convert A to upper triangular form.
 Once A is in triangular form, we can solve one variable at a time with _backsubstituion_.